moryba/Beth-project/README.md

  - timestamp: time in seconds since system  boot (float)

- - processId: id of the process spawning this log (integer)
+ - processId: id of the process spawning this log (integer) - The bar chart shows the top 20 process IDs (PIDs) based on their count.
+The process labeled “Else” has the highest count, far exceeding the counts of any individual Process ID.
+PID 159 has the second-highest count, noticeably higher than the rest of the process IDs, though much lower than “Else”.
+Each colored bar represents a distinct process ID, with colors transitioning from dark purple for higher counts to lighter green for lower counts.

  <p align="center"><img src="pics/train_processid_plot.png"></p>

  - threadId: id of the thread (integer)